 Each year the camp takes on a new location, rotating from Island to Highland to Lowland.
-In 2018 it’s a Lowland Adventure and the camp is taking place at Strathallan Castle, Auchterarder.
+In 2019 it’s a Highland Adventure and the camp is taking place at Kinnaird Castle, Brechin.

 The camp requires scouts to camp a maximum of 3 to a lightweight tent.
 Over the weekend the scouts will cook for themselves in between taking part in a range of different activities, such as raft building, mystery tour and geocaching.